 GDPR Account Takeover: Account Takeover in the Wild

 At Netacea we’ve seen a great deal of Account Takeover (ATO) attempts, but it’s taken the recent GDPR changes for corporates to wake-up to the implications of the potential data breaches in this new regulatory landscape.
-Holding such sensitive information, a GDPR Account Takeover attack is the last thing your business should endure.
+Holding such sensitive personal information, a GDPR Account Takeover attack is the last thing your business should endure.

 Compounding the new regulatory changes, we are seeing a particular increase in highly distributed ‘low and slow’ ATO attacks that are deliberately architected to workaround standard WAF rules, country-based blocking, digital fingerprinting/tracking, and standard pass/fail login ratio analysis.
 The new attacks and the changes in the regulation now present a real challenge to any organisation.

 The latest methods are making it increasingly difficult to prevent Account Takeover (ATO) with these standard tools.
 Worryingly they are largely successful and will result in a potential data breach which may put your company at risk of a GDPR Account Takeover reach.
 If you have customer data that is not encrypted at rest, these latest attacks are more than likely to result in the possible misuse of customer account data.

 The best combination lists of passwords and emails from recent data breaches from sites like Ticketmaster have a very high percentage chance (3-5%+) of success, depending on the target website, and the quality of the hacked list.